tari-project/rfcs/src/RFC-0320_TurbineModel.md

 ## Goals

-Thaums is a [unit of magic](https://discworld.fandom.com/wiki/Thaum).
+The Thaum is a [unit of magic](https://discworld.fandom.com/wiki/Thaum).
 Thaums are used to power the DAN's economic engine.

 This RFC describes the motivation and mechanism of the Tari to Dan peg-in mechanism.